sveltejs/kit/documentation/docs/60-appendix/30-migrating-to-sveltekit-2.md

 }
 ```

+`svelte-migrate` will add comments highlighting the locations that need to be adjusted.

 ## Top-level promises are no longer awaited

 In SvelteKit version 1, if the top-level properties of the object returned from a `load` function were promises, they were automatically awaited.
 With the introduction of [streaming](https://svelte.dev/blog/streaming-snapshots-sveltekit) this behavior became a bit awkward as it forces you to nest your streamed data one level deep.